Treatment For Ganglion Cysts

 Conservative Non-Invasive Treatment For Ganglion Cysts

-The initial treatment of a ganglion cyst is generally not surgical.
-Because these cysts are not cancerous and many disappear given time, if there are no symptoms beyond a visual lump then it may be recommend to take the wait and see approach.
-Because load and stress to the associated area will often cause the cyst to increase in size and potentially therefore increase any other associated symptoms a wrist brace may help relieve symptoms and encourage the ganglion to reduce in size.
-As things calm more active therpay may be recommended and your physiotherapist may look at prescribing some exercises to help strengthen the wrist and improve range of motion.
-Generally these days it is not recommended treating the issue by slamming the cyst with a heavy book as this technique could cause further injury.
+The initial treatment of a ganglion cyst is generally not a surgical one.
+Because these cysts are not cancerous, and many disappear given time.
+If there are no symptoms beyond simply a visual lump, then it may be recommended to take the “wait and see approach”.
+Load and stress to the associated area will often cause the cyst to increase in size.
+And potentially with this, an increase associated symptoms.
+The wearing of a wrist brace may help relieve symptoms, and encourage the ganglion to reduce in size.
+As symptoms calm, a more active therapy approach may be recommended.
+Where your physiotherapist may look at prescribing some exercises to help strengthen the wrist, and improve range of motion as indicated.
+Generally, it is no longer a recommended treatment approach to “slam” the cyst with a heavy book.
+Historically this was a technique employed, but due to the risk of causing further injury, it has mostly been abandoned.

 Minimally-Invasive Treatment For Ganglion Cysts